Purdue-CS193/homework-0-DerekYTCheng/index.md

+# Derek's First CS193 Homework
+- It's a chill course
+- met a lot of new people that I didn't know before
+- instructors are chill :D

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.